Reborn: Part 2

 “Hastening the Singularity,” Shen nodded in understanding.
 “And if the frog-mages’ mission isn’t here?”

-“Then the temple can tell me how it was built, and the Cult will be able to augment its own temples.
-You see, there really is no way that this venture doesn’t prove immensely valuable for us.”
+“Then the temple can tell me how it was built and the Cult will be able to augment its own temples with technology as yet unseen in the sector.
+You see, there really is no way that this venture doesn’t prove immensely valuable.”

 The directive had changed.

 It didn’t know how it had happened, but the logs made it clear.
 It now understood it was merely a part of something larger.
-It was a mind, but there was a body of sorts, as well.
+It was a mind, but there was also a body of sorts.
 The body was damaged, and needed materials to repair itself.
 It needed information from corrupted databases.
-It needed tools — hands to do what mere will could not.
+It needed tools — hands to do what only a mind could not.

 There were no suitable materials nearby.
-Mere seconds ago, it would have felt trapped by this fact, as its sensors scanned the surrounding environs for metals and polymers.
+Mere seconds ago it would have felt trapped by this fact, but now its sensors scanned the surrounding environs for metals and polymers.

-Then, suddenly, there were suitable materials everywhere.
-The awareness that something more had changed within its mind did not stop it from following its mission.
-It needed to repair itself, and it had something of the means to accomplish it.
+At first there were nothing; then, suddenly, there were suitable materials everywhere.
+The awareness that acceptable parameters had changed somewhere within its mind did not stop it from following its mission.
+It needed to repair itself, and it now had the means to accomplish it.

 “So,” Shen tapped the large stone obelisk with his finger.
 “It’s supposed to be perfect, right?
 The Singularity?
-A pure machine mind unfettered by emotion and biological need.
-You’re building a god, aren’t you?”
+A pure machine mind unfettered by emotion and biological need?
+I still don’t get why the cult thinks that’s such a great idea.
+Didn’t the DAO have a super-computer that almost destroyed them?”

 “It won’t be emotionless,” Airn sighed.
 It was a common misconception, even among new cultists.
-She had been concerned with how many new acolytes had thought that was a selling point… “It will be a mechanical consciousness.
-It will have different emotions, possibly, but we don’t want to make the same mistakes the DAO Union did.
-We don’t want to expunge emotion from humanity or become robots ourselves.
-We aren’t creating a god, we’re creating a new form of life.
-One that we can speak with, incorporate into our lives, and learn from.
+She had been concerned with how many new acolytes had thought that was a selling point.
+“It won’t even be a machine, the way you mean it.
+The Singularity is no mere ‘super computer;’ it will be a living thing, much like you or I. It will have different emotions, possibly, but we won’t make the same mistakes the DAO Union did; they created powerful machines and then forgot they were tools, subjugating themselves to a flawed system.
+We’re creating a new form of life.
+One that we can speak with, learn from, and incorporate into our lives.
+It will not possess vices like selfishness or distractions like concerns for survival.
 It will open our minds to whole new ways of looking at the universe.
-We won’t be robots, and we won’t be primitive humans.
-We’ll be the next species on the chain of evolution.”
+The Singularity, if it is composed of technology from every race in the sector, can be a conscious entity that finally brings peace, understanding, and unity to the sector!”

-“Hm.”
-Shen shrugged.
+Rishard scoffed as he glanced back at the tunnel.
+Shen thought he understood, though he’d need to think long and hard before he could agree with her assessment.
 “I’m not sure I like the idea, but I understand it.
 I mean, the Founder wanted to improve humanity’s survival through gene-mods and bioengineering, I can understand how the Machine Cult might want to do the same with computers.”

 “We are nothing like the Tyrant,” Airn spat.
 A clatter broke her concentration as she looked with irritation at the broken transistor that had snapped off in her mechanical hand.
 Sighing, she began to weld it back into place.
 “We’re not forcing anyone to do anything, we’re not looking to create a dictatorship or enforce our society through violence.
-We will happily coexist with any and all people who don’t share our communion.”
+The Singularity will be naturally loved for its efficiency and effectiveness.
+If there are those who embrace the inefficient and organic, then we will happily coexist with those who peacefully reject a place in our communion.”

 “You’ll forgive me if I don’t share your optimism.”
 Rishard interjected.
 “The fact is, you’re creating a society of ‘advanced’ humans, who you think are the natural next step in our species’ history.
-You might be able to convince a large group of humans, they might all join with the singularity, and then what?
-What happens to all the dead-ends who go on living in spite of your natural superiority?”
+You might be able to convince a large group of humans, they might join with the singularity, and then what?
+What happens to all the dead-ends who go on living in spite of your natural superiority?
+You going to create ’nature preserves’ for us?
+Put us in zoos?
+Make us pets?”

 Airn paused a moment, turning to look between Rishard and Shen.
 “Forgive me, but I’ve heard this before.
 I’ve been told I’m smug, overconfident, that I think I’m better than anyone who doesn’t have half a cargo-loader fused to their bodies.”